 Check the food label to see if vitamin D has been added to a particular product.
 One eight-ounce serving of milk usually has 25% of the daily value (DV) of vitamin D. The DV is based on a total daily intake of 400 IU of vitamin D. So, a serving of milk with 25% of the DV of vitamin D contains 100 IU.

-It is often difficult to get all the vitamin D you need from food alone.
+It is often difficult to get all the vitamin D you need from sunlight and food alone.
 Some people with underlying conditions may need to take vitamin D supplements to support bone health.

 Vitamin D Supplements

 Before adding a vitamin D supplement, check to see if any of the other supplements, multivitamins, or medications you take contain vitamin D. Many calcium supplements also contain vitamin D.

 There are two types of vitamin D supplements.
 They are vitamin D2 (ergocalciferol) and vitamin D3 (cholecalciferol).
 Both types are good for bone health.

 Vitamin D supplements can be taken with or without food and the full amount can be taken at one time.
 While your body needs vitamin D to absorb calcium, you do not need to take vitamin D at the same time as a calcium supplement.
 If you need help choosing a vitamin D supplement, ask your healthcare provider to recommend one.